Decorated marked surfaces: spherical twists versus braid twists: Special cases

 \subsection{The Kronecker case}

 We first discuss the special case I) in Remark~\ref{rem:sp}.
-Note that in case I), all triangulations of $\surf$ or $\surfo$ looks the same, cf. Figure~\ref{fig:Kro}.
+Note that in case I), all triangulations of $\surf$ or $\surfo$ look the same, cf. Figure~\ref{fig:Kro}.
 Choose any triangulation $\TT_0$ of $\surfo$ as the initial triangulation.
 Keep all the notations as above.

-The dynamic of proof here is the reverse comparing to the previous cases: we will show the relation between the twist groups first; then the relations between closed arcs and spherical objects.
+The dynamic of proof here is the reverse compared with the previous cases: we will show the relation between the twist groups first; then the relations between closed arcs and spherical objects.

 First, we claim that \eqref{eq:main} also holds in this case.

 \begin{proposition} Let $\surf$ be an annulus with two marked points and $\TT_0$ a triangulation of $\surfo$.
 There is a canonical isomorphism